 Direct Dental Restorations

 As the name implies, direct restorations are dental treatments performed directly on the mouth to restore it to oral health.
-The most common types of direct restorative treatments are tooth fillings.
+The most common types of direct restorative treatment are tooth fillings.
 When a tooth is damaged or has a cavity, a composite material is applied directly to the tooth to protect it from decay.

 Tooth fillings are a form of direct restoration that can be done in one visit, without the need for insertion of a device or appliance into the mouth.
 This form of restorative dentistry is generally a faster and less expensive option for dental restoration.